frederic-perez/AmE-dictionary/data/idioms.md

 __marry above (one’s) station__ To marry someone who is of a higher social class or standing than oneself. _A: “I hear that the local fishmonger’s daughter is betrothed to a rich foreign lawyer!”
 B: “My word, she’s certainly marrying above her station, isn’t she?”_
 __marry beneath (oneself)__ To marry someone who is of a lower social class or standing than oneself _Janet has a bright future with one of the best law firms in town, so it’s beyond me why she’s marrying beneath herself with some fast food worker._
 __marry into money__ To become wealthy or financially secure by marrying someone who is wealthy or has a wealthy family. _Ever since he married into money, George has been flaunting all of the exotic vacations he and his new wife take._
+__match made in heaven__ A very happy marriage or partnership. _When Kelly and Julie partnered up and opened their restaurant, it was a match made in heaven._ _Cindy and Mark look so happy together.
+That’s a match made in heaven._
 __me three__ _humorous_ An expression of concurrence, agreement, or willingness to participate in addition to others.
 Said after someone has said “me too” (i.e., “me as well”), thus creating a pun of “too” and “two.” _Dan: “I’m going with you, Steve.”
 Greg: “Me too!”
 John: “Me three!”_
 __meant to be__ _It was meant to be made in heaven._
 __measure the drapes__ To begin planning or preparing to replace someone in a job or position before one has actually secured the role, especially during a political election. _The senator has been criticized for measuring the drapes in the Oval Office with a month still to go before the votes will be tallied._